bonkc/BugBountySubdomains/README.md

 # BugBountySubdomains

-Simple scripts to enumerate bug bounty programs and URLs/subdomains/hosts.
+Simple scripts to enumerate bug bounty programs and subdomains.
 Useful for information gathering and hunting.

 Use the information to gather more subdomains, check for subdomain takeovers, delegation, etc.